-TUI University will regard studying at TUI as a privilege granted in consideration of specified levels of performance and of maintaining the established standards of scholarship and personal and professional conduct.
-TUI University reserves the right to require withdrawal at any time it deems necessary to safeguard its standards of scholarship, conduct, and orderly operation.
+TUI will regard studying at TUI as a privilege granted in consideration of specified levels of performance and of maintaining the established standards of scholarship and personal and professional conduct.
+TUI reserves the right to require withdrawal or expulsion of a student at any time it deems necessary to safeguard its standards of scholarship, conduct, and orderly operation.
 The student concedes this right by the act of matriculation.
 At the same time, the student has the right of appeal.

-Within five working days following written notification to the student of the action by the College Dean, the student may appeal the decision in writing to the Vice President for Academic Affairs, who may then approve, reject, or modify the decision in question.
-The Vice President for Academic Affairs decision on this matter is final.
+Within five working days following written notification to the student of the action by the College Dean, or any other administrator, the student may appeal the decision in writing to the Vice President for Academic Affairs, who may then approve, reject, or modify the decision in question.
+The decision of the Vice President for Academic Affairs is final.

-The student may remain in class pending the outcome of all appeals' if he/she is physically and psychologically able to do so, unless it is determined that the student presents a disruptive influence or may adversely affect the TUI University community.
+The student may remain in class pending the outcome of all appeals' if he/she is physically and psychologically able to do so, unless it is determined that the student presents a disruptive influence or may adversely affect the TUI community.